spiral/docs/orm/basics.md

 > When extending, the ORM will merge the schemas and other properties of the Record and it's parent.
 ORM does not provide table inheritance.

+## Post Development Stage
+Write about switching to migrations mechanism.

 ## Inspections
 While running the shema update (spiral up) command, you may notice text that contains a list of the inspected entities and resulting rating.
 This information provided by the Spiral **Entity Inspector** analyses the ORM and ODM schemas to find any unprotected or blacklisted fields.
 We can get more details by running the inspection on selected entity: